rodrigocelso1/Looks-like-we-ve-made-our-first-contract-/README.md

 * Pay your associate-level employees quickly and easily.

-* Distribute profits to different tiers of employees.

-* Distribute company shares for employees in a "deferred equity incentive plan" automatically.

 # Instructions

 * **Level One** is an AssociateProfitSplitter contract.
 This will accept ether into the contract, and divide it evenly among associate-level employees.
 This will allow the human resources department to pay employees quickly and efficiently.